HnKnA/ReactJS-Intensive-Assignment/README.md

 ### `yarn install`

-Or you can use `npm install` if your package manager is `npm`.
+Or use `npm install` if your package manager is `npm`.

-Launches the application:
+Launch the application:

 ### `yarn dev`

 Or `npm run dev`.

-Access `http://localhost:3000/` to open the app.
+Access the application at `http://localhost:3000/`.

 ## Note:
 ### ProtectedRoute:
-- User currently do not have `role` field, so `ProtectedRoute` will use username to separate each role.
+- The `role` field is not yet available for users, so `ProtectedRoute` will use username to determine each role.

 - Access as "fake admin" by log in with ***username:*** `tuan` and ***password:*** `Anhtuan@123456`.

 - Or I've prepared some privileged username such as `spring`, `summer`, `autumn`, `winter`.
-You can create new account with these username to access the `/user` vs `/order` page.
+You can create new account with any of these usernames to access the `/user` vs `/order` pages.

 ![image](https://github.com/user-attachments/assets/25b9641f-ee79-497e-9466-77dd0c51664d)

 ### Search bar:
-- Product's search bar is unavailable because of failing to access `/api/shop/product/search` endpoint.
+- Product's search bar is unavailable due to a failure to access `/api/shop/product/search` endpoint.

-- User list will be fetch by calling `/api/user/search` with `searchKey` "a" to return all available users because endpoint to GET all users is currently unavailable.
-After that, you can use the search bar on user's page normally.
+- The user list is fetched by calling `/api/user/search` with `searchKey` "a" to retrieve all available users, as the endpoint to GET all users is currently unavailable.
+After that, you can use the search bar on user's page as normal.

 ### Add or Update image field:
-- Only the CREATE product api is available at the moment, and it do not affect the product's list after successfully creating.
-So you can add an arbitrary string to replace to field in the form.
+- Only the CREATE product API is available at the moment, and it does not affect the product list after successfully creating a product.
+Therefore, you can add an arbitrary string to replace this field in the form.

-- I will update this functionality as soon as the user's role is published.
+- This functionality will be updated as soon as the user's role feature is implemented.

 ![image](https://github.com/user-attachments/assets/4cbd2afa-85da-40a2-87c6-9458dc10f522)

 ### Order page:
-- For the time being, every user is counted as "normal user" so each person can only access and complete their orders.
-But as we are implementing the "fake admin" privilege, only the username in this list can acccess the page and see their orders [`tuan`, `spring`, `summer`, `autumn`, `winter`].
+- For the time being, every user is treated as "normal user", meaning each person can only access and complete their own orders.
+However, with "fake admin" privilege in place, only the following username can acccess the page and view their orders [`tuan`, `spring`, `summer`, `autumn`, `winter`].

-- Username outside of the list can not access /order page normally.
+- Usernames outside of this list can not access /order page normally.

 ## Services:
 ### Product page: